Recommended by 512 users

 HDFS is more suitable for large amounts of data sets in a single file as compared to small amount of data spread across multiple files.
-As you know, the NameNode stores the metadata information regarding file system in the RAM.
+As you know, the NameNode stores the metadata information regarding the file system in the RAM.
 Therefore, the amount of memory produces a limit to the number of files in my HDFS file system.
-In other words, too much of files will lead to generation of too much meta data.
-And, storing these meta data in the RAM will become a challenge.
+In other words, too many files will lead to the generation of too much metadata.
+And, storing these metadata in the RAM will become a challenge.
 As a thumb rule, metadata for a file, block or directory takes 150 bytes.

 Check Out Our Hadoop Course